What is a Linear Drain?

-A linear shower drain is a stylish and hygienic feature you need for your walk-in shower.
-For drainage, they are the most hygienic, efficient, and low-maintenance system you can choose.
-Most linear shower drains are made of stainless steel making them durable.
-They’re also much easier to clean and much more difficult to block.
 Think of a linear drain as a gully.
 It drains water from open shower spaces and shower cubicles.
 This is a much more efficient and natural way of draining than a standard centre drain.
-The shape also makes these shower drains less prone to build-up too.
+The shape also makes these shower drains less prone to build-up of hair and debris.
 As part of a modern wet room or walk-in shower set up, they make the most functional sense.
-In keeping with a clean, minimal aesthetic they look great in any modern bathroom.
-New bathroom design tendencies are trending towards minimalism.
-These linear drainage systems really chime with the fashion for recessed flush plates and shower sets.
-New bathroom designs are all about that futuristic feel.
+New bathroom designs are trending towards minimalism.
+These linear drainage systems really compliment with the fashion for recessed flush plates and shower sets.
+New bathroom designs are all about that clean and simple feel.
 Linear shower drains are fitted into the floor.
-Unlike point drains, linear drains must be laid out along solid or partition walls, at the edges of the shower cabin and shower area.
+Unlike point drains, linear drains must be laid out along solid or partition walls, at the edges of the shower area.

 Benefits of a Wet-Room Equipped with a Linear Shower Drain